TomMakesThings/Genomic-Metastatic-Patterns/Plot_2/aSCNAs/README.md

 ```

 # Results
-The annotated results of ASCETS are saved to files "sample_arm_level_cna.csv" and "subtype_arm_level_cna.csv", where "subtype_arm_level_cna.csv" has been averaged across all samples belonging to a cancer subtype.
+The annotated results of ASCETS are saved to files `sample_arm_level_cna.csv` and `subtype_arm_level_cna.csv`, where the former contains all tumour samples and the latter is averaged across all samples belonging to a cancer subtype.
 WGD was estimated based on the percentage of amplification across a sample's chromosomes.
-If no amplification was found and over half the chromsomes did not have a score, then WGD is set as NA.
+If for a sample no amplification was found and over half the chromsomes did not have a score, then WGD is set as NA.